Greyhash-dev/MideaUART/README.md

 # MideaUART
-Arduino framework library for controlling Midea home appliances using the UART protocol.
+Arduino framework library for controlling Midea home appliances using the UART protocol with communication tracking.

 Control is possible with a custom dongle.
 You can make it yourself according to numerous instructions on the Internet, or you can buy a ready-made one in [Tindie Shop](https://www.tindie.com/products/24607/), thereby supporting me and my work.